ivp9/ivp9/README.md

 ### Hi there 👋

 ## About me
-I tried myself in various fields and based on this experience decided to build a career as a frontend developer.
-I have a good mathematical background and completed courses from Hexlet.
-At the moment I am looking for a project/job to demonstrate my current knowledge and grow as a specialist.
+I tried myself in various fields and, based on this experience, decided to build a career as a front-end developer.
+I worked in a digital agency for more than a year, at the same time I completed courses from Hexlet to improve my skills, and also have a good mathematical education.
+At the moment, I am looking for a project/job to demonstrate my current knowledge and continue to grow as a specialist.

 ## My education
 - Peter the Great Saint Petersburg Polytechnic University (SPBPU), electric power and electrical engineering engineer